CLCStriders/striders/pages/membership.md

 - Supportive and experienced running club members to help you improve your fitness and performance
 - The opportunity to complete in a variety of different events from road racing, cross country, track and relays (road and cross country)

-In line with England Athletics registration, our membership is renewable annually on 1st April.
+In line with England Athletics registration, membership is renewable annually on 1st April.

 The 2023/24 membership fees are: